schigh/circuit/README.md

 - `Throttled` is nil unless the state is `Throttled`.
 This value indicates when the circuit breaker entered the throttled state.
 - `BackOffEnds` is nil unless the state is `Throttled`.
-This value indicates when the circuit breaker entered the throttled state.
+This value indicates when the current backoff period will end.

 > :information_source: The `State` property of `BreakerState` is an integer.
 However,
 > when the circuit breaker state is serialized, its string value is used.